 On 17 October 2017, the NSW Minister for Planning, the Hon.
 Anthony Roberts, accepted the recommendations in the REAC Independent Recommendations Report (Pdf, 1.56 MB)

-In response to the recommendations, the NSW Department of Planning and Environment is developing a NSW Retail Strategy to better support retailers and the supply chain.
+In response to the recommendations, the Department is developing a NSW Retail Strategy to better support retailers and the supply chain.